eclipsesource/tabris-js-docs/docs/latest/api/ui.md

 ---
 # ui

-The object `tabris.ui` represents the top-level parent for all widgets.
+Represents the top-level parent for all widgets.
 It provides access to the status bar, the navigation bar, the drawer and the content view.

 Extends [Composite](Composite.md)